sap-tutorials/Tutorials/tutorials/cp-cf-sapui5-local-debug/cp-cf-sapui5-local-debug.md

 <!-- description --> Debugging and logging are the nut and bolts to inspect your application.
 Learn how to debug and test your web apps with the Google Chrome Dev Tools.

 ## You will learn
-  - How to do add breakpoints to your JavaScript code
+  - How to do add breakpoints to your JavaScript code.
-  - How to log data to the console
+  - How to log data to the browser console.
-  - How to use the Google Chrome Dev Tools.
+  - How to use the browser dev tools.

 ---